d3aths/SDV602-Project/README.md

 The chat on all windows was outputting to window3, no matter if you were currently on window1 or window2.
 I spent a lot of time trying to figure out what was happening with this, I thought it may have been the keys assigned to the multilines and outputs at first so experimented with isolating that and changing them around.
 Nothing worked.
 I looked up the problem and attributed it to pysimplegui.
 Since the last output box was on window3 and python reads in a linear way, everything was just going to that output element.
 I fixed this by changing all the outputs to a multiline element and using [this solution](https://github.com/PySimpleGUI/PySimpleGUI/issues/2674) from pysimple's github that had the same problem as I did.
 Now it it working as expected, and it is still read-only.

+There is a button on the first window which opens all windows for viewing, however if you do that, the chat only works on the main window.
+This may be a little complicated to fix cause of how the chat output is coded.

 ### Storyboard

 [Link here](https://github.com/d3aths/SDV602-Project/blob/master/Milestone-1/storyboard/Descriptions.md)